greatcan11/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+> [Here](https://drive.google.com/file/d/1H0l2vuWfrucWwAL0lFtB_lI7tenLwsE0/view?usp=sharing) is the video for part 2 of this lab.
+The code to implement this is from [modified_barebones_clock.py](modified_barebones_clock.py).
+It adds more logic on top of the [barebones_clock.py](barebones_clock.py) file as there is now a timer needed for after the alert is cleared.
+Another interesting aspect to implement is to have a flashing red background.
+I had to make sure the background was drawn first, before any of the text or else none of the text can be seen.
+I also had to add some logic with the buttons to display certain annunciations and import the datetime library as it is helpful in calculating time differences for the timers.
+>
+> Overall, I enjoyed constructing this device, especially since it was very personal and relatable to something I would want to interact with.
+It also made me think more about how I have recently shifted my perspective in how I view time.
+I used to view time with how many hours of work I have before I can go to sleep.
+Now, as someone trying to prioritize going to bed at a reasonable time, I have shifted this perspectie to see how many hours I have before I sleep to do my work.